mmackz/coop-deploy-script/README.md

 ```

 This example:
-- Creates an incentive for the specified Sound.xyz collection
+- Creates an incentive for the specified Sound.xyz collection and reward token address
-- Uses ETH as the reward token
 - Limits a total reward pool of 1000 tokens
 - Sets the max reward each wallet can claim to 100 tokens
 - Rewards 0.000777 ETH worth of tokens per NFT minted